MyBoringFacts/Receipt-Annotation/README.md

 - Generate YOLO annotations from the JSON files.
 - Split the dataset into training and validation sets.
 - Convert YOLO annotations into LabelMe format.
+- labelme part is optional. you can delete that part of code if you dont need it.

 ## Customization and Future Enhancements